A fish finder is an essential piece of kit for all fishermen and women.

 - Lowrance Hook Reveal 2 9 Triple Shot

-When it came it down to it, our clear first choice on features was the Lowrance Elite Ti2.
-Touchscreen, CMAP Genesis Live mapping and of course FishReveal are an unrivalled feature set at this price point.
-FishReveal is a game changing technology that superimposes the fish arches from conventional sonar on to your downward imagining view so now fish escapes your eagle eye.
+When it came down to it, our clear first choice of features was the Lowrance Elite Ti2.
+Touchscreen, CMAP Genesis Live mapping and of course FishReveal is an unrivaled feature sets at this price point.
+FishReveal is a game-changing technology that superimposes the fish arches from conventional sonar onto your downward imagining view so now fish escapes your eagle eye.

 In this category, we have a clear winner – the Humminbird HELIX 7 CHIRP MSI is a great sounder at a terrific price.
-It’s substantially cheaper (in this 7-inch size) than its peers and has all the required imaging modes (conventional CHIRP sonar, structure downscan and side imaging).
+It’s substantially cheaper (in this 7-inch size) than its peers and has all the required imaging modes (conventional CHIRP sonar, structure downscan, and side imaging).
 It has Autochart Live mapping function and HELIX’s SmartStrike technology, which uses data to help you target productive areas for your chosen species, as well as the full range of wireless connectivity options.

 HELIX 7 CHIRP MSI